MaximilianSoerenPollak/personal-dashboard/README.md

 I honestly have no idea.
 Since I've recently started a new Job that will take a lot of brain power to learn a lot of new things.
 I hope I can get meaningful progress in this project since as said above it is a way to learn GO for me, and that I'm rather excited about.
 So no strict timeline or deadline but I do hope to make constant (if probably slow) progress.

+*Update*: I have now finished the very basics of learning the GO syntax and will now start with building the API.
+I'm guessing this will be a much harder step than learning basic syntax but I'm excited to find out if that is the case.

 ## What if I find something that is horribly done in this code?